 Right now it follow the git model ;)

-#5 Updated by Bastian Waidelich almost 7 years ago
+#5 Updated by Bastian Waidelich about 7 years ago

 Christopher Hlubek wrote: